Go Ad-Free

 Factors that increase the risk for coronary artery disease can also affect the arteries of the limbs.
 Consequently, physicians advise patients to refrain from smoking, control their blood pressure, treat diabetes and lower their cholesterol.

 For decades, doctors have known that the best specific treatment for PAD is to get people to exercise regularly.
-Since walking is usually the trigger for pain, the treatment is walking vigorously.
+Since walking is usually the trigger for pain, the treatment, walking vigorously, is a tough sell.
 Controlled trials have shown that exercise in a gym or other facility supervised by a nurse or exercise physiologist is effective.
 People treated this way extend the distance they can cover in a timed six-minute walk.
 Trials of home-based exercise have not consistently shown benefit, however.
 This complicates treatment for people who can’t get to a gym.

 Home-Based Walking Therapy: